dudetracey/66DaysOfData/README.md

 ## Day 54
 Today was a day of doing some problem solving with Google and Stack Overflow.
 I had a viable solution to my main problem of the day, so that's a win!

+## Day 55:
+Plotly and Cufflinks crash course!
+Super fun to look at the different types of interactive plots!